 But the keyword here is "short."
 Trufant warns that, "Sleeping longer than 20 minutes could cause you to wake up from a deeper sleep, leaving you feeling groggy."
 And, he explains, sleeping to late in the day can mess up your sleep-wake cycle even more.

 expert-approved tricks for your nap to make it the most of it.
 Just make sure you head to your car or another ~discreet~ location for it, instead of napping in, say, a bathroom stall.
 3 Stick To Your Routine

 morning routine.
 However, Trufant explains that on the days you're sleep-deprived, it's even more important to maintain your regular schedule.
 He says you may even "want to adjust your daily routine to be a little healthier than usual," adding that, "Your body will naturally cycle through rising and falling energy levels, so you’ll want to work with them, and prevent crashing."
 Make sure you drink extra water and actually take your vitamins, if you don't feel great after not sleeping, as well as opt for a complex-carb and protein-packed breakfast.
 4 Drink Your Coffee Or Tea

 Caffeine works by tricking our brains into thinking there is less adenosine, a substance that builds up in our brains, and can make us feel sleepy," explains Dr. Kansagra.
 "So, when we have caffeine in our system, our brain thinks it’s been awake for far shorter, making us feel more awake."

 having too much caffeine can cause some adverse side effects.
 Rather than reaching for a fourth or fifth latte because you can't stop yawning, try other strategies for keeping awake and alert, such as drinking cold water, taking a walk, or using essential oils.
+5 Get Moving

 breathing techniques after a restless night.
 Trufant says, "If you need extra energy in a pinch, get up and get moving.
 Do some light exercises or stretching to get your blood flowing or take a brisk walk outdoors.
 Sunlight is energizing and mood-boosting."
 He adds that even if you're busy, taking a moment to focus on your breath can make you feel more "alert."
 Try some subtle yoga poses you can do at your desk to get the blood flowing.
 6 Take A Coffee Nap

 method is more effective than either drinking coffee, or taking naps alone.
 Dr. Kansagra says, "The key to this technique is timing the nap immediately after rapid ingestion of coffee or other caffeinated beverage, with the intention of waking after 20 to 30 minutes — just as the effects of caffeine are starting.
 This can allow someone to wake feeling very refreshed."
 If a regular nap just won't do it, a coffee nap might be worth a try.
 (But again, keep it short!)
+7 Be Cautious

 Since lack of sleep can make you a little less on the ball, so to speak, try to be extra mindful of how it's affecting your mind and body.
 For example, if you can't seem to stay awake while drinking your cup of Joe, it's probably best to take public transportation to work so you avoid accidents.
 Similarly, today might not be the best day to work on that big presentation you have due next week — try catching up on emails or other housekeeping tasks instead.
 "Be relaxed and attentive all day until you can return to bed at your regularly scheduled time, or even a little earlier to catch up on missed sleep," says Trufant.